 R U OK?
-Day is a great opportunity to check in with family, friends or co-workers that may be suffering through mental health issues in silence.
-Suicide and depression is an extremely complex and sensitive subject, but by having meaningful connections and conversations with people, you can help with some of the things that may put them at risk.
+Day is a great opportunity to check in with family, friends or co-workers that may be suffering mental health issues in silence.
+Suicide and depression are extremely complex and sensitive subjects.
+By having meaningful connections and conversations with people, you can help with some of the things that may put them at risk.

 The great news is you don’t have to be an expert to have this conversation – you just have to be a good friend, and a great listener.
 If you have the feeling that someone that you know is not acting themselves, ask them how they are going; if they say they are not ok, you can follow the R U OK? conversation steps to show someone that they are supported.

 Getting ready to ask

 - am I in a good headspace and ready to genuinely listen?

 - do I understand that I am not trying to fix someone’s problems?

 - do I accept that they might not be ready to talk to me or they might want to talk to someone else?